-Bitcoin was the first fully-established cryptocurrency out of the hundreds available today, developed by Japanese programmer Satoshi Nakamoto in 2009.
-This peer-to-peer digital currency is decentralised from monetary authorities and underpinned by blockchain, allowing for anonymous, untaxable transactions.
+Bitcoin was the first fully-established cryptocurrency out of the hundreds available today, back in 2009.
+This peer-to-peer digital currency is decentralised from monetary authorities and underpinned by blockchain, allowing for anonymous, nontaxable transactions.
+It did not take long for the tax regulations to come rolling in for BTC though, and most countries have now introduced tax regulations for not only bitcoin, but all cryptocurrency.

 Today, bitcoin is traded both as a currency and as a commodity, due to its sharp rise in value since 2017.
 In 2011, you could buy one BTC for as little as ten cents.
 Now, you’re looking at thousands of dollars per bitcoin.